moorepants/dissertation/physicalparameters.rst

 calculate the variance of all types of functions.
-I made use of the Python package `uncertainties <http://pypi.python.org/pypi/uncertainties/>`_ [Lebigot2001]_ to simplify the book keeping of the correlations and variance calculations , thus some of the equations for the error are not shown in the following sections.
+I made use of the Python package `uncertainties <http://pypi.python.org/pypi/uncertainties/>`_ [Lebigot2001]_ to simplify the book keeping of the correlations and variance calculations, thus some of the equations for the error are not shown in the following sections.

 .. _secGeometry: